 Despite Alaska has large oil and gas resources, electricity, gasoline, and heating fuel are rather expensive.
-Thus, it is not surprising that alternative energy resources are widely used.
+As a result, it is not surprising that alternative energy resources are widely used.
 Given that Alaska has many rivers hydroelectric-power comes into mind.
 Yes, there exist many hydro-power facilities in Southeast Alaska.
 Indeed hydro-power is Alaska’s largest renewable energy source providing about 21% of Alaska’s electrical energy on average.
 Nevertheless, electricity is expensive in Alaska and bills are quite high even for customers with access to electricity from hydro-power.

 In a post earlier this year, I explained why electricity from fossil fuel is more expensive in the Last Frontier than in the Lower 48.
 Today’s Focus Alaska addresses why electricity is expensive despite of hydro-electrical power.